rug-cit-hpc/league-of-robots/roles/logs_client/README.md

 ## I. Prerequisites

-This role is the second role of the ansible logs roles.
-It expects predefined
+This is the second role of the ansible roles for logs.
+It relies on predefined
  - (optional) a list of external rsyslog servers (unmanaged by our roles) defined in group variables f.e. inside `group_vars/{{ stack_name }}/vars.yml`, for example
    ```